Drive Productivity with Scheduled Automations

 When you’re trying to scale your marketing efforts, first determine your campaign schedule.
 Start by identifying weekly, biweekly, or monthly newsletter or promotional sends.
 Decide which emails can drive consistent connection and engagement and send those with a regular cadence.

-Next, take a look at the seasonality of your business.
+Next, take a look at the seasonality of your business in the United States.
 For example:

 - For retail, Black Friday and Cyber Monday are big days.
 Plan for a strong email push just ahead of those dates.